by: SEO Strategist

 Imagine, you’re running a fresh, brand-new website.
 You’re full of ambition, ideas, and maybe even the perfect niche.
 But when it comes to link-building, you hit your first wall: publishers.
 They’re charging you more than you expected.

 If your domain authority (DA) is low, publishers view your site like an unproven rookie.
 They think, “What’s in it for me?”
 Linking to a site with little authority?
 Risky.
-It might not bring much value, and if your content doesn’t shine, it could even reflect badly on their reputation.
+It might not bring much value, and if your content doesn’t shine, it could even impact badly on their reputation.
 That hesitation translates into higher fees for most of the link-building techniques.
 Ouch, right?

 So yeah, it’s a tale of two realities.
-If you’re just starting out, you’re going to invest more—both in dollars and effort.
+If you’re just starting out, you’re going to invest more; both in dollars and effort.
 But remember, even the biggest sites were new once.
 They started somewhere, paid the price, and eventually, the tables turned.

 It’s a journey.
 And like all journeys, the costs shift as you go.